aeolus-project/zephyrus/README.md

 1. Follow the instructions on the [OPAM website](http://opam.ocamlpro.com) in order to install OPAM on your machine.

-2. *(optional step; you probably don't need to do it, as Zephyrus is also available now in the main OPAM repository)*
+2. *(optional step; you don't need to do this anymore, as the zephyrus package is now available directly in the main OPAM repository)*

    Add Aeolus OPAM repository to your OPAM installation: